Home » News » Industry News » Best Steel Sheet for Your Money

 1. General Corrosion Resistance

-It is significantly higher than Super Duplex but the cost is reasonable when handling specific moderate-to-high concentration acids where Duplex grades would rapidly fail.
+It is much higher than Super Duplex.
+However, the cost is reasonable for certain moderate-to-high concentration acids.
+Duplex grades would fail quickly in these cases.

 2. Extreme Corrosive Resistance

-For the most aggressive chemical environments, such as hot contaminated mineral acids, solvents, and gas, UNS N10276 (Alloy C276) is the industry standard.
+In tough chemical conditions, such as hot acids, solvents, and gases, UNS N10276 (Alloy C276) is the best option.
 This molybdenum-tungsten-chromium-nickel alloy offers virtually universal corrosion resistance and stability in both oxidizing and reducing conditions.

 Nickel alloy sheet metal is several times the price of S32750.